semartinez147/choppit/docs/README.md

 Recipes online are usually preceded by paragraph after paragraph of unnecessary text, followed by a comment section, and littered with ads.
 Choppit will extract only the ingredients and instructions and display them in an easy-to-read interface.

 The first iteration of Choppit will support recipes from [Food Network](www.foodnetwork.com).
-A user will begin by finding an interesting recipe and using Android's "share" function to send the recipe to Choppit and save it locally.
+A user will begin by finding an interesting recipe.
+Android's "share" function will send the recipe to Choppit, which will edit it and save the simplified version locally.

 Choppit will convert the ingredients and instructions to a clear, uncluttered format, and support editing so that ingredients can be added/removed, measurements adjusted, and individual steps edited.
 There will also be a "recipe from scratch" option to help digitize and preserve important family recipes.